fwqefwqef/ChronoArkMods-windy/README.md

 Fox Orb: Can be used on male characters

+Helia & Selena: Can be selected seperately on recruit screen

+Parry Skill Book: Can be obtained from Lian after unlocking her

 Game Start: Game runs at 3x speed until you reach first battle